cmashburn/KSU_PSYC_4455/_pages/intro-methods/introduction.md

 Cognitive psychology research has produced an extensive body of principles, representations, and algorithms.
 Successful applications range from custom-built expert systems to mass-produced software and consumer electronics: (1) Development of computer interfaces that collaborate with users to meet their information needs and operate as intelligent agents, (2) Development of a flexible information infrastructure based on knowledge representation and reasoning methods, (3) Development of smart tools in the financial industry, (4) Development of mobile, intelligent robots that can perform tasks usually reserved for humans, (5) Development of bionic components of the perceptual and cognitive neural system such as cochlear and retinal implants.

-However, it is important to realize that cognitive research has not always had uniformly positive implications for society and there are examples where research applications negatively impacted specific groups of people (Prather et al., 2022).
+However, it is important to realize that cognitive research has not always had uniformly positive implications for society and there are examples where research applications negatively impacted specific groups of people (Prather et al., 2022; Thomas et al., 2023).
 For example, research on mental imagery and the early development of intelligence testing were strongly influenced by the widespread eugenics movement of the time.
 This era of psychology made a deep impression on subsequent cognitive research, which raises important questions about how psychological research is and should be conducted and applied.

 ## Image credits
 1. Bob Slevc, [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)